founddrama/infinite-notes/content/misc/The-Entertainment.md

   * it bears a smiley face and envelope reads "HAPPY ANNIVERSARY!"
   * return address points to Phoenix, AZ
   * the cartridge is otherwise unmarked

+Marathe and Steeply discuss theories about it. (pp. 490-491)